ids/cluster-builder/README.md

 It is intended to be run on a regular basis as per the standard operating procedures for password change management.

 ### Controlling Cluster VM Nodes
 There are ansible tasks that use the inventory files to execute VM control commands.
+This is useful for __suspending__ or __restarting__ the entire cluster.
+It also enables complete deletion of a cluster using the __destroy__ action directive.

 Use **cluster-control**: